AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/reference/roles/avalanche-graph-node.md

 ## Additional Notes

-- Ensure Docker is installed and running on the target node.
 - The `graph_node_blockchain_id` must match the blockchain ID of the Subnet you want to index.
 - Use the GraphQL API at `http://<node-ip>:8000` to query indexed data.